philippgille/hello-netcoreapp/README.md

 - Add Travis CI build file
 - Add versioning
 - Add building Chocolatey package in `build.sh` as well (which would make it working in the `build-with-docker.*` scripts as well)
+    - Alternatively, use a Docker image that contains the .NET Core SDK as well as Chocolatey (and thus Mono)
+        - For Chocolatey in a container, see [this article](http://www.onitato.com/running-chocolatey-on-linux.html), the corresponding [GitHub repo](https://github.com/Linuturk/mono-choco) and the [docker directory in the Chocolatey repository](https://github.com/chocolatey/choco/tree/master/docker).
 - Fix installing Chocolatey package via OneGet doesn't lead to the app being available on the PATH
     - See [this Chocolatey OneGet GitHub issue comment](https://github.com/chocolatey/chocolatey-oneget/issues/2#issuecomment-301299133)
 - Add building Chocolatey packages for other OSs than win10-x64 *if necessary*
-- Add building NuGet package with executable app via `dotnet pack` *if possible*
+- Add building NuGet package containing the executable app via `dotnet pack` *if possible*
     - Seems to build an FDD, so not executable without .NET Core runtime
 - Add scripts for deploying to "GitHub releases" and MyGet locally (instead of just on AppVeyor)
 - Add signing